soheil-js/flutter_extensions_suite/README.md

-# Flutter-Extension-Pack
+# Flutter Extension Pack
-Popular Visual Studio Code extensions for Flutter
+A collection of essential extensions for Flutter development